 - Do away with distraction.
 Keep your hands on handlebars at all times, and do not use cell phones or headphones while riding.

-Motorcycle accident injuries are often severe and may require extensive medical treatment.
-The motorcycle accident attorneys of Gordon & Doner will pursue your claim, working to maximize compensation to pay for your medical bills, lost wages, and pain and suffering.
+motorcycle accident injuries are often severe and may require extensive medical treatment.
+The motorcycle accident attorneys of Gordon & Partners will pursue your claim, working to maximize compensation to pay for your medical bills, lost wages, and pain and suffering.
+Our personal injury lawyer s charge no upfront fees if we take on your case and your initial consultation is free of charge.